 Day 1 of 3 Days in London Itinerary

 Breakfast on the first day is at a place called Bill’s!

 This chain restaurant has some of the best English breakfasts in all of London so you can try English sausages, beans on toast and other classic British food items.

 There are locations all around the city, which makes it easy to get to a Bill’s no matter where you’re staying.

-Late morning: Your first London experience is going to be a trip to see the Changing of the Guards at Buckingham Palace right after breakfast (if it’s scheduled during your trip).
+Your first London experience on this 3 days in London itinerary is going to be a trip to see the Changing of the Guards at Buckingham Palace right after breakfast (if it’s scheduled during your trip).